a42qc/Born2beRoot/evaluation.md

     - `$ sudo ufw status`
 3. Explain basically what UFW is and the value of using it.
     - Very simple and effective firewall
-    - Firewall is a set of software filters that controls (allow or not open ports) incoming and outgoings traffic in your computer.
+    - A firewall is a set of software filters that controls (allow or not open ports) incoming and outgoings traffic in your computer.
 In simple words, it is a sort of wall between your computer and the outside world.
 4. List the active rules in UFW.
 A rule must exist for port 4242.
     - See 2.
 5. Assign a new rule to open port 8080.
 Check that this one has been added by listing the active rules.